danfuzz/samizdat/doc/library-guide/LangNode.md

 symbols, for all the literal symbols needed directly when parsing the language.

 For specific details on which names are mapped, refer to the source.
-(See `REFS` for parenthetical discussion.)

 <br><br>